 Well site land is valued on the principle of raw land plus development costs.
 Components that make up this value include:

-Most locations are surveyed with plans registered in the Land Title and Survey Authority.
-By current standards, a typical well site is 3.558 acres in size not including access roads or pipeline rights of way.
+Most locations are surveyed with plans registered in the Land Title and Survey Authority of British Columbia.
+Well sites vary in size from the historically typical well site area of 3.558 acres with one well to larger sites that may contain multiple wells where the size may range between 4 - 25 acres.
+Areas do not include access roads or off-site pipeline rights of way.
 In cases where a survey plan is tied to a specific well site, the surveyed size of the well site is used in the land calculation.

 How do BC Assessment and the Oil and Gas Commission work together?

-• BC Assessment determines the market value and correct classification of nearly 1.7 million properties in British Columbia, including approximately 16,500 oil and gas properties.
+BC Assessment determines the market value and correct classification of over 2 million properties in British Columbia, including the oil and gas properties.
 This valuation is then used by local governments to calculate annual property taxes.

-• Data for BC Assessment’s valuation of petroleum properties comes from a variety of sources, including on-site inspections and the Oil and Gas Commission registry.
+Data for BC Assessment's valuation of petroleum properties coes from a variety of sources, including site inspections and the Oil and Gas Commission registry.

 Who is responsible for paying taxes on the well and associated structures?

-The company which has been tenured to drill and produce oil and gas on your land is responsible for paying the taxes on the well site.
-You, the owner, are responsible for paying property taxes on the remaining land and buildings.
+The company which has been tenured to drill and produce oil and gas on your land is responsible for paying the taxes on the well site and improvements associated with the well site.
+The Property Owner is responsible for paying property taxes on the remaining land and buildings.

 How can the well on my land be taken off the assessment roll?

-Wells can be removed from the assessment roll only when they have been officially abandoned in compliance with standards established by the Oil and Gas Commission and the surface land tenure has been officially terminated.
+Wells can be removed from the assessment roll only when they have been officially abandoned in compliance with standards established by the Oil and Gas Commission.

 Who is responsible for reclaiming and restoring the well site on my land?